 School offers official outdoor garden space that engages students through hands-on lessons that enhance learning.

 "Local education agency" or "LEA" means an educational institution at the local level that exists primarily to operate a publicly funded school or schools in the District of Columbia, including the District of Columbia Public Schools (DCPS) and a District of Columbia public charter school.

 District of Columbia Public Schools (DCPS) is the local public school system of Washington, DC.
 All DCPS schools are free to DC residents.

-A citywide school is a DCPS school that does not have a designated boundary and therefore cannot be claimed as an in-boundary school.
+A DCPS citywide school is a DCPS school that does not have a designated boundary and therefore cannot be claimed as an in-boundary school.
+Students are also not eligible to receive proximity preference at citywide schools.
 Citywide schools can only be accessed through the lottery and do not provide guaranteed enrollment to any student/family.
 Students from across the District of Columbia must submit a My School DC lottery application to attend a citywide school.
-DCPS citywide schools are Capitol Hill Montessori @ Logan EC, Dorothy I. Height ES, Excel Academy, Ron Brown College Preparatory HS, School-Within-School @ Goding ES, Stevens Early Learning Center, and the eight DCPS selective high schools and programs.
+DCPS citywide schools are Capitol Hill Montessori @ Logan EC, Dorothy I. Height ES, Excel Academy, Grades 6-8 of Leckie Education Campus, Military Road Early Learning Center, Ron Brown College Preparatory HS, School-Within-School @ Goding ES, Stevens Early Learning Center, and the eight DCPS selective high schools and programs.

 - Aiton Elementary School

 - Stanton Elementary School